Sexual Dysfunction

 Conclusion

-Sexual dysfunction after a man is diagnosed with prostate cancer takes many forms.
-Although we know that the vast majority of men will see some decline relative to their baseline erectile function, we have ways to treat this.
-The most important goal is to find a healthcare provider who appreciates how critically important sexual side effects are and has the knowledge about preventative care and the skills to manage all forms of dysfunction, and to choose an experienced surgeon or radiation therapist with a proven track record of successful treatment.
+Sexual dysfunction after a man undergoes surgery or radiation is common.
+Although we know that the majority of men will see some decline relative to their baseline erectile function after treatment with surgery or radiation, working with skillful healthcare providers who know how to manage erectile dysfunction is essential.
+Even more important is choosing an experienced surgeon or radiation therapist with a proven track record of successful treatment to improve the chances of recovering erectile function after treatment.

 Kelly A. Chiles, MD, MSc is an assistant professor of urology specializing in all areas of Male Sexual and Reproductive Medicine as well as being an experienced urologic microsurgeon.
 Dr. Chiles received her Bachelor’s degree from Pennsylvania State University in Microbiology, and a Master’s degree in Biotechnology from Johns Hopkins.
 After completing medical school at Pennsylvania State University, she went on to complete her internship and residency at the University of Connecticut.
 Dr. Chiles completed an intensive two year fellowship in Male Sexual and Reproductive Medicine at Weill Cornell Medical College and Memorial Sloan Kettering Cancer Center prior to joining The GW Medical Faculty Associates.